 Following the icon change, early numbers from April 2020 for the web platform showed:

-Next on our list was simplifying and optimizing the Save to a collection flow.
+Then, I worked on simplifying and optimizing the Save to a collection flow.
 Saving to a collection was indeed a tedious process for users still.
 The repetition of a pop-up modal for each asset selected was highly disrupting and slowed down our users’ browsing flow.
 This iteration comported two parts, which allowed for a quick win and feedback loop for users:

 Simplifying the flow by leveraging existing patterns and components, such as our success feedback snackbar component.